mikail2004/Face-Mask-Object-Detection/README.md

-# FaceMask-Object-Detection
+# Face Mask Object Detection
-This Face Mask Detection system uses a two-stage pipeline to identify whether individuals in images are wearing face masks.
+This is a live, real-time face mask detection system.
+It uses a two-stage pipeline to identify whether individuals in images are wearing face masks.
 The model leverages transfer learning with MobileNet to classify facial images into two categories: With Mask and Without Mask.
-It was trained on a balanced dataset of 10,000 images using TensorFlow and Keras.
+It was trained on a balanced dataset of 10,992 images using TensorFlow and Keras.

 Face detection is handled separately using a Haar Cascade Classifier, allowing the system to locate faces before passing them to the classifier.
 I’ve included the trained CNN model (`classifier_model.h5`) and supporting files for running detection and classification tasks (`classifierModel.py`, `detectorModel.py`, and `haarcascade_frontalface_default.xml`).